1970 BSA Motorcycles 441 Victor Special

 |Brakes:||8” SLS Front, 7” SLS Rear|

 This 1970 BSA 441 Victor Special is an exceptionally well preserved example that comes from a large collection of some of the finest classic motorcycles in the nation.
 The BSA stands in excellent condition overall, and is presented in Black with a distinctive Yellow and Silver fuel tank, and powered by a 441cc single-cylinder engine that routes power through a manual transmission.
-Classic Showcase has scheduled a full service and detail to the bike, and will be ready just in time for the upcoming Summer riding season!

 The BSA 441 Victor Special is one of the last four-stroke off-road motorcycles from the British company, BSA, which closed its doors in 1973.
 Handsome with polished fenders and the trademark alloy tank with a bold yellow accent, it holds great interest among BSA historians, collectors and some vintage racers.
 Much as 45 degree V-Twins remain dominant in dirt track racing, large displacement four-stroke singles worked in motocross, trials and enduro.
 That is until the two-stroke revolution began in the late 1960’s.
 But history often repeats itself, and the four-stroke single was back in 1998 with Yamaha’s “revolutionary” 400 four-stroke YZ400F, the first modern four-stroke MX machine.